nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/content-repository/available-facets.md

 The document won't be full-text indexed.

+## NXTag

+Facet used by the Tag service to represent tags as a document property.

 ## Orderable

 This should be set on `Folderish` types for which maintaining the order of children is important. (`CoreSession#orderBefore` can be used only on documents contained in `Orderable` folders.)